vaquarkhan/Cassandra-with-Springboot-microservice-Spark-Hive-dataload/README.md

 In Cassandra this matters because the data in a particular column family is stored in the same files on disk - so it is more efficient to place data items that are likely to be retrieved together, in the same ColumnFamily.
 This is partly a practical speed concern, but also a matter of organising your data into a clear schema.
 This touches upon your second definition - one might consider all the data about a particular key to be a "row", but partitioned by Column Family.
 However, in Cassandra it is not really a single row, because the data in one ColumnFamily can be changed independently of the data in other ColumnFamilies for the same row key.

+### Components of Cassandra

+The key components of Cassandra are as follows −

+### Node − It is the place where data is stored.

+### Data center − It is a collection of related nodes.

+### Cluster − A cluster is a component that contains one or more data centers.

+### Commit log − The commit log is a crash-recovery mechanism in Cassandra.
+Every write operation is written to the commit log.

+### Mem-table − A mem-table is a memory-resident data structure.
+After commit log, the data will be written to the mem-table.
+Sometimes, for a single-column family, there will be multiple mem-tables.

+### SSTable − It is a disk file to which the data is flushed from the mem-table when its contents reach a threshold value.

+### Bloom filter − These are nothing but quick, nondeterministic, algorithms for testing whether an element is a member of a set.
+It is a special kind of cache.
+Bloom filters are accessed after every query.

 ### Keyspace :
 A keyspace in Cassandra is a namespace that defines data replication on nodes.
 A cluster contains one keyspace per node.The CREATE KEYSPACE statement has two properties: replication and durable_writes.